What do rabies, the Spanish flu, polio, Ebola, measles and smallpox all have in common? They are all caused by viruses.

 It’s the “getting better” part of the story that really separates viral and bacterial illnesses.
 Both bacterial and viral infections can be deadly in some cases, but in general viral illnesses are harder to treat than bacterial illnesses.
 This is because most bacterial infections can be treated with antibiotics but there is no such “silver bullet” for viral infections.

 Every successful anti-viral medication has to attack the virus without attacking the host cells that it uses to reproduce.
 Antiviral medications are usually very specific and only work on a limited number of viruses.
 Whenever a new virus is discovered, a new medication usually has to be developed to treat it.
 In many cases, the best cure for a virus is to rest, treat the symptoms, and let the body heal itself.
 This takes time and it can be very uncomfortable for patients who are used to the relatively “quick fix” of many antibiotics.
-Fortunately, vaccines give healthcare providers the power to prevent some of the most serious viral diseases that are extremely difficult to treat.
+Fortunately, vaccines give healthcare providers the power to prevent some of the most serious and hard to treat viral diseases.

 Antiviral medications do not work against bacterial infections and antibiotics don’t work against viral medications.
 Using too many antibiotics can lead to new types of bacteria that are “resistant” or partially immune, to being controlled by antibiotics.
 This is one of the reasons that antibiotics should not be given unless they are clearly needed.
 Refused an Antibiotic?
 Here’s Why | Rush Memorial Hospital

 Same Symptoms, Different Causes and Solutions